AB2212/ab2212.github.io/_posts/2020-04-24-Introduction to Evolution Strategy.md

             self.weights = weights

-        # Calculating the cross-entropy loss
+        # Calculating the negative of cross-entropy loss (since
+        # we are maximizing this score)
         # Adding a small value called epsilon
         # to prevent -inf in the output
+        #
         log_predicted_y = np.log(self.forward(x) + eps)

         return (log_predicted_y*y).mean()